-The present application concerns methods for treating an II.-6-mediated disorder such as rheumatoid arthritis (RA).
-15 juvenile idiopathic arthritis (JIA), systemic JIA (sJIA), polyarticular course JIA (pcJIA), systemic sclerosis, or giant cell arteritis (GCA), with subcutaneously administered antibody that binds interleukin-6 receptor (anti-EL-6R antibody).
-In particular, it relates to identification of a fixed dose of anti- 20 use in RA, including Japan and Europe.
-In the United States, IL-6R antibody, e.g. tocilizumab, which is safe and effective for subcutaneous administration in patients with IL-6-mediated disorders.
+The present application concerns methods for treating an IL-6-mediated disorder such as rheumatoid arthritis (RA), juvenile idiopathic arthritis (JIA). systemic JIA (sJIA), polyarticular course JIA (pcJIA). systemic sclerosis. or giant cell arteritis (GCA), with subcutaneously administered antibody that binds interleukin-6 receptor (anti-IL-6R antibody).
+In particular, it relates to identification of a fixed dose of anti-IL-6R antibody. e.g. tocilizumab, which is safe and effective for subcutaneous administration in patients with IL-6-mediated disorders.
 In addition, formulations and devices useful for subcutaneous administration of an anti-IL-6R antibody are disclosed.
-25